HDFS260 3 credits

 Provides general introduction to the field of human services and related helping professions.
 Invites students to explore their own biases, values, and beliefs as they relate to choosing human services as a profession.
 Course is designed for human services majors and for students wanting to learn about the field of human services.
 It is a required class for any Human Services degree or certificate and is a prerequisite to practicum placement.

-Prerequisite: Acceptance to Human Services program.
+Prerequisite: Acceptance to the Human Services program.
+Offered fall term.

 HS115 1 credit